steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 that we have a received a *coded* packet with the given coding vector.
 In this output, the first given coded packet (CP)
 is: :math:`CP_1 = p_2 + p_3 + p_4 + p_5`.

-.. note:: Normally the encoder (based on the ``kodo_full_vector``), would have generated packets in a systematic way, but here we set that feature off in the ``Broadcast`` class constructor, through the encoder API ``m_encoder.set_systematic_off()``.
-   So, we proceed with this example to explain the simulation, but you will obtain another result in your runs.
-However, the results obtained with this example apply in general.

 After the input symbols have been checked, the decoder trace shows the ``decoder_state``.
 This is the current decoding matrix in an equivalent row